 The audible alarm within the monitor can be turned on or off.
-It is often desirable to turn the 'local' alarm off if the monitor is linked to a remote monitoring station either via the alarm output socket or a radio link.
-In the Hidden Settings menu advance to the 'AUDIBLE ALARM' display with the 'menu' button and press the 'INCREASE' button to turn the alarm on, or the 'DECREASE' button to turn the alarm off.
+It is usual to turn the 'local' alarm sounder off.
+In the Hidden Settings menu advance to the 'AUDIBLE ALARM' display with the 'menu' button and press the 'INCREASE' button to turn the alarm on, or the 'DECREASE' button to turn the alarm off..
+Note that the sound is not activated for a Non-Latched Sound Alarm, as the sound prevents the Guardian detecting the reset condition.